vitabr/android-ui-toolkit-demos/README.md

-This project includes demo applications on framework and support library APIs.
+This project includes sample applications that demonstrate different features of the Android Framework and Support Library.

+It is actively managed by the Android Framework Team.

+### Disclaimers
+**This is not an official Google product.**